MohammedJanati30/ATM-Banking-System-C-/README.md

 The project is built using **Object-Oriented Programming (OOP)** and follows a **Three-Tier Architecture**.

-Customer and transaction data are stored in **Excel files using EPPlus**.
+Customer and transaction data are stored in **Excel files using EPPlus Need inslation**.

 This project was developed to improve desktop application development and software architecture skills.